cap-js/docs/advanced/odata.md

 #### Expression Translation

-If the expression provided as annotation value is more complex than just a reference, the OData backend translates CDS expressions to the corresponding OData expression syntax.
+If the expression provided as annotation value is more complex than just a reference, the OData backend translates CDS expressions to the corresponding OData expression syntax and rejects those expressions that are not applicable in an OData API.

 ::: info